PEW Long Put Strategy

 PEW thesis for this long put

-The market-implied 1-standard-deviation range for PEW extends from approximately $1.82 on the downside to $3.94 on the upside.
+The market-implied 1-standard-deviation range for PEW extends from approximately $-0.50 on the downside to $5.58 on the upside.
 A PEW long put expresses a directional view that the underlying closes below the strike minus premium at expiration, frequently sized to hedge an existing long PEW position with one put per 100 shares held.
-Current PEW IV rank near 33.17% is mid-range against its 1-year distribution, so the IV signal is neutral; the long put thesis on PEW should anchor more to the directional view and the expected-move geometry.
-As a Industrials name, PEW options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to PEW-specific events.
+Current PEW IV rank near 92.25% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on PEW at 418.10%.
+As a Consumer Cyclical name, PEW options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to PEW-specific events.

 Frequently asked questions

-A long put on PEW is the long put strategy applied to PEW (stock).
+- A long put on PEW is the long put strategy applied to PEW (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With PEW stock trading near $2.88, the strikes shown on this page are snapped to the nearest listed PEW chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With PEW stock at $2.54 on the most recent close, the strikes shown on this page are snapped to the nearest listed PEW chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the PEW long put priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+- The breakeven for the PEW long put priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current PEW market-implied 1-standard-deviation expected move is approximately 36.67%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The PEW market-implied 1-standard-deviation expected move in the same options snapshot is approximately 119.87%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.